 - Treat acute relapses

 - Relieve MS-related symptoms

 The primary medications used to treat multiple sclerosis are known as disease-modifying drugs (DMDs).
 DMDs modulate or suppress the immune system in different ways to alter the course of the disease and prevent or reduce relapses.

-Disease-modifying drugs include both lab-manufactured biological protein formulations and synthetic drugs which work on the immune system.
-Several types of FDA-approved biologic medications such as interferons, the first type of medications to be approved for MS, and monoclonal antibodies are prescribed for treating multiple sclerosis.
+- Disease-modifying drugs include both lab-manufactured biological protein formulations and synthetic drugs which work on the immune system.
+Several types of FDA-approved biologic medications such as interferons are the first type of medications to be approved for MS, and monoclonal antibodies are prescribed for treating multiple sclerosis.